Substra/substra/references/sdk.md

         key (List[str]): list data samples with listed keys. owner (List[str]): list data samples with listed owners. compute_plan_key (str): list data samples that are in the given compute plan.
-Remote mode only. algo_key (str): list data samples that used the given algo.
+Remote mode only. function_key (str): list data samples that used the given function.
 Remote mode only. dataset_key (str): list data samples linked or using this dataset.
 Remote mode only.

 **Arguments:**